12 Ways to Keep a Dog Busy in Apartment

 3. Hide and seek with treats

-Hide and seek with treats is a fun game to keep your dog busy in your apartment.
+Hide and seek with treats is a great way to engage your dog’s mind.
 Start by asking your dog to stay in one room while you hide treats around your home.

 Use easy spots at first, like under a rug or behind a chair leg.
 As your dog gets better at the game, make the hiding spots trickier.